Adventure sailing from Norway to London

 Day 2: Briefings and training

 This day is all about getting up to speed with the boat.
 Whether you are a complete novice or more experienced sailor, everyone benefits from detailed introductions, safety briefings and training sessions.
-You will have two highly experienced instructors guide you through every aspect that you need to know to have a great sailing trip.
-We’ll be working through all the key sailing manoeuvres such as tacking and gybing, reefing and knot tying!
-There will be training on weather and safety.
-By the end of the day, everyone on board should feel comfortable with the basics – even though there’s more to learn and practice every day.
+You will have two highly qualified instructors guide you through every aspect that you need to know to have a great sailing trip.
+We’ll be working through all the critical sailing manoeuvres such as tacking and gybing, reefing and knot tying!
+Come the end of the day, everyone on board should feel comfortable with the basics, even though there’s always more to learn.
 We’ll likely anchor in a gorgeous Norwegian bay for the night.

 Days 3-5: Down the Norwegian coast to Stavanger

-The exact timings and route are completely weather dependant, (we may cross the North Sea to Shetland first!) but our likely route takes us down the Norwegian coast, sailing through the wonderful archipelago of islands such as Rota and Skorpa until we pull into the beautiful city of Stavanger.
-This is a 200nm sail so we will be sailing all through the day and night, probably arriving in Stavanger late on the second day.
-A wonderful and exciting sail along this beautiful coastline
+The exact timings and route are entirely weather dependent.
+We may cross the North Sea to Shetland first, but our likely journey takes us down the Norwegian coast.
+We’ll be sailing through the beautiful archipelago of islands such as Rota and Skorpa until we pull into the beautiful city of Stavanger.
+It will be a 200nm sail, so we will be sailing all through the day and night, probably arriving in Stavanger late on the second day.
+An excellent and exciting sail along this beautiful coastline.

 Day 6: Day trip to Pulpit Rock

-All going well, we can hopefully take a day trip and visit this most incredible place.
-Surely one of the most iconic views in the world and an experience you will never forget.
+Today we can hopefully take a day trip and visit this most incredible place.
+It has undoubtedly one of the most iconic views in the world and is an experience you will never forget.

 Days 7-8: 380 nm south to Ijmuiden / Amsterdam

-Again, we have to go with the weather on this one but with a fair wind we will complete a superb three day sail to Ijmuiden / Amsterdam.
-This will be sailing through a big chunk of the North Sea and a real taste of offshore sailing with all the challenges it can throw at us.
+Again, we have to go with the weather on this one, but with a fair wind, we will complete a superb three-day sail to Ijmuiden / Amsterdam.
+We will be sailing across a big chunk of the North Sea and will get a real taste of offshore sailing with all the challenges it can throw at us.
 Get ready for changeable weather, commercial traffic but most of all for top quality sailing in a wonderful 60′ yacht in her element.